dlilab/lab_Logistics/Code_of_conduct.md

 ## We value collaboration and open science

 We support collaboration as a better model than competition within the lab and with colleagues at LSU and elsewhere.
 We are advocates of Open Science and reproducibility.
 Whenever possible, the data and software we generate is released under open licenses, a contribution we view as more important than simply churning out more papers (there may be cases for not sharing data openly immediately).
+For each published article, I expect that you will upload all materials related to the project (i.e., data and code) to our lab’s Github site.
+Please see the [Project completion checklist](https://github.com/dlilab/lab_Logistics/blob/main/project_completion_checklist.md) for a detailed list of tasks associated with closing out a project.

 ## How to handle an issue